 The abundance of porous and toxic toys on the market means that it’s super important for us, the buyers, to know about material safety and reputable sex toy vendors before we make a purchase—before we use a porous PVC toy that leaches chemicals into our bodies or gives us a persistent itch where we least want it.

-The following materials are considered safe for internal use:
+These materials are considered safe for internal use:

 - Silicone (platinum-cure)